 These are updates to selected files in FreePCB (usually

 just the executable, FreePCB.exe).
-You must

 have previously installed a complete package, as described above.
-Then you can
+Then

-download the update, unzip it, and replace the appropriate file(s).
-The Combined
+download the update, unzip it, and replace the appropriate

-Update includes all of the files necessary to bring the distribution to the
+Update includes all of the files necessary to bring the

 latest recommended version.